 The social-emotional needs of the adolescent are similar in many ways to the young child but with add-ins.
 For example, the adolescent has a strong focus on self and experiences the complications that come with hormones and puberty.
 Young people going through the stage of adolescence need to belong and feel connected, and they need emotional and social skills.
 Not all adolescents have had the chance to develop these skills so it should not be assumed that all adolescents have acquired these skills and indeed can competently demonstrate them.
 The adolescent as is the case with the younger child, does not have superpowers that allow them to become socially and emotionally competent through ‘magic’.
-As is the case with all children who struggle with social-emotional competence, social and emotional skills need to be taught.
+All children who struggle with social-emotional competence need to be taught social and emotional skills.

 Main and Whatman (2016) note that there is a “window of opportunity” (p.
 1067) for the early adolescent who finds themselves embedded in a world of greater challenges both socially and academically.
 The authors remind us that the foundation of emotional stability is a strong relationship with a significant adult and having friendships with peers that are productive and respectful.
 Having a sense of belonging and connectedness significantly contributes to resilience and reduces the likelihood of disengaged and disruptive behaviours.